Easy Shami Kebabs

 What Sort of Meat to use for Shami Kebabs?

-You can also use boneless chicken as well to make chicken shami kebabs.
-The cooking time varies for chicken.
+You can also use boneless chicken or goat meat to make chicken shami kebabs.

-How to Freeze The Shami Kebabs
+How to Freeze the Shami Kebabs

 I like to freeze the fully cooked kebabs.
 Once they are fried allow them to cool down, put them in an air tight container or zip lock bag.